gou4shi1/.vim/README.md

 ## LSP

 - [neoclide/coc.nvim](https://github.com/neoclide/coc.nvim)
   A [LSP](https://microsoft.github.io/language-server-protocol) client that can load js extensions like VSCode.
+  `<C-k/j>` to navigate between diagnostics, `<C-y>` to auto fix the current diagnostic.
+  `<leader>tt/tr/tu/td/ti` to jump to the definition/references/references-used/type-definition/implementation of current symbol.
+  `K` to show the documentation of current symbol. `<F2>` to rename the current symbol.
+  `<leader>th` to switch between the implementation file and it's corresponding header file.
+  `<leader><leader>t` to toggle the tagbar.

 - [dense-analysis/ale](https://github.com/dense-analysis/ale)
   A LSP client that focused on integrating with external linters.